mikro-orm/mikro-orm/docs/docs/repositories.md

 console.log(books); // Book[]
 ```

-Note that there is no such thing as "flushing repository" - it is just a shortcut to `em.flush()`.
-In other words, we always flush the whole Unit of Work, not just a single entity that this repository represents.

 ## Custom Repository

 :::info

-Since v4, we need to make sure we are working with correctly typed `EntityRepository` to have access to driver specific methods (like `createQueryBuilder()`).
+Since v4, you need to make sure you are working with correctly typed `EntityRepository` to have access to driver specific methods (like `createQueryBuilder()`).
 Use the one exported from your driver package.

 :::